mondo-mob/mondokit-docs/packages/gcp-datastore.md

 ---
 layout: default
-title: Datastore
+title: GCP Datastore
+description: Use Google Cloud Datastore (or Firestore in Datastore Mode) as your app db, including DataLoader
 parent: Packages
 nav_order: 5
 ---

 # MondoKit GCP Datastore

-Use Cloud Datastore (or Firestore in Datastore Mode) as your app db including [DataLoader](https://github.com/graphql/dataloader) implementation GraphQL and request level caching.
+Use Google Cloud Datastore (or Firestore in Datastore Mode) as your app db including [DataLoader](https://github.com/graphql/dataloader).

 ## Installation